wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

 #### docker ####

 The developer install of FarmData2 relies on docker containers running:
-   - the core FarmData2 system including farmOS and Drupal.
+   - the core FarmData2 system including FarmOS and Drupal.
-   - an instance of MariaDB for data storage by farmOS and Drupal.
+   - an instance of MariaDB for data storage by FarmOS and Drupal.
    - an instance of PHPmyAdmin to allow developers to interact directly with the MariaDB instance as necessary.
    - an instance of the TheiaIDE.
    - an instance of the Cypress testing environment.